limuir/goby3-course/lectures/day2-comms/day2-comms_notes.md

   publisher-->subscriber
 ```

-This is the topology we will explore for the first part of today's lecture.
+This is the topology we will explore for the next part of today's lecture.

 In the Goby3 reference implementation of interprocess, based on ZeroMQ, the interprocess communication is mediated by a ZeroMQ XPUB/XSUB "proxy" (or broker), which is contained within `gobyd`: